devcrack/Fluent-Python-/README.md

 # Fluent-Python-
-Code Sheets, Notes &amp; Exersices in this Book
+Code Sheets, Notes &amp; Exersices of this Book